GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/demo/index.md

 - cats-pets-animals-pets.glitch.me
 - cats-feline-meow-purr-whiskers-pet.glitch.

 You can check to see which topics are real and which are random on the Topics State tab of the `chrome://topics-internals` page.
-This screen shot shows an example from different browsing sessions.
+This screenshot shows an example from different browsing sessions.

 <figure>
   {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/Ef9ml82uPg3RdX5PX5QU.png", alt="ALT_TEXT_HERE", width="474", height="416" %}